-If immediate dentures have been inserted, sore spots may develop.
-In most cases, your dentist will see you within 24-48 hours after surgery and make the necessary adjustments to relieve those sore spots.
-Failure to do so may result in severe denture sores, which may prolong the healing process.
+If dentures have been inserted into your mouth immediately after tooth extraction, you may develop sore spots on your gums.
+Your dentist will schedule an appointment to see you 24-48 hours after surgery and make adjustments to relieve the sore spots.
+If you do not attend this appointment and the dentures are not adjusted, you may experience severe denture sore, which can prolong the healing process.

 Immediately Following Surgery

 - A gauze pad will be placed over the surgical area.
 Firmly bite on the gauze for half an hour.
 Remove the gauze pad after 30-45 minutes and discard it.

 - Do not rinse the mouth vigorously or touch the wound area.
 Doing so may dislodge the clot that is forming and cause bleeding.

 - You will be prescribed pain medication.
 Take the first dose within one hour of being discharged from the office.
 This will usually coincide with the effects of the local anesthetic wearing off.

 - Rest on the day of surgery and resume normal activity when you feel comfortable.

 - To help reduce swelling, place ice packs on the side of your face where the surgery was performed.

 It is normal to experience some bleeding or redness in your saliva 24 hours after the procedure.
 If you experience excessive bleeding, place a moistened gauze pad directly on the wound and bite down for at least 30-45 minutes.
 If the bleeding persists, bit down on a moistened black tea bag.
 Black tea contains tannic acid, which contracts blood vessels and helps form a clot.
 Call for further instructions if bleeding persists after 5-6 gauze changes.

 Once the bleeding stops and a clot forms do not: